- § 5601A

 (2) That the statement in the center of the face of the ballot envelope is not signed as required under § 5608A(a)(2) of this title.

-(3) The ballot envelope does not contain the elector’s state-issued driver’s license number or state-issued nondriver identification card, or the last 4 digits of the elector’s Social Security number, as required under § 5608A(a)(2) of this title.
+(3) The ballot envelope does not contain the elector’s state-issued driver’s license number or state-issued nondriver identification card number, or the last 4 digits of the elector’s Social Security number, as required under § 5608A(a)(2) of this title.

 (b) (1) If a challenge is made under paragraph (a)(1) of this section, an election judge shall return the ballot to its ballot envelope, shall mark the ballot envelope as “CHALLENGED” and shall set the ballot envelope aside in a secure location for consideration at a later time as provided elsewhere in this title.